 - 3 tablespoons white flour

-- 2 & 1/2 tablespoons chocolate chips I prefer milk, but you can use semi-sweet or dark chocolate chips
+- 2 & 1/2 tablespoons chocolate chips milk chocolate, semi-sweet or dark chocolate chips

-PREP: preheat your oven to 350 degrees F. Line a sheet pan with parchment paper or a silpat liner.
+PREP: Preheat the oven to 350 degrees F. Line a sheet pan with parchment paper or a Silpat liner.

-WET INGREDIENTS: combine the 1 and 1/2 tablespoons brown sugar, 1/2 tablespoon white sugar, 1/4 teaspoon vanilla, 2 teaspoons vegetable oil, 1 large egg yolk, and 1 tablespoon + 1 teaspoon pumpkin puree in a small bowl.
+WET INGREDIENTS: Combine the 1 and 1/2 tablespoons brown sugar, 1/2 tablespoon white sugar, 1/4 teaspoon vanilla, 2 teaspoons vegetable oil, 1 large egg yolk, and 1 tablespoon + 1 teaspoon pumpkin puree in a small bowl.
 Mix until smooth.
+See Note 1.

-BAKE: use a tablespoon measuring spoon, measure out 4-5 small cookies out of the dough. on to the prepared sheet pan.
-The dough is sticky!
+BAKE: Use a tablespoon measure to scoop 4-5 small cookies out of the dough on to the prepared sheet pan.
+The dough will be sticky.
 Bake for 8-10 minutes or until no longer glossy on top.

-COOL: remove from oven, let stand on the cookie sheet for 3-5 minutes, and then transfer to a cooling rack.
-IF desired, press a few more chocolate chips into the tops of the cookies.
+COOL: Remove from oven, and let stand on the cookie sheet for 3-5 minutes.
+Then transfer to a cooling rack.
+If desired, press a few more chocolate chips into the tops of the cookies.
 Let cool before eating.

-Make sure to measure precisely.
-With such small quantities, the quantities are very important.
+Note 1: Make sure to measure precisely.
+With such small quantities, the precise proportions are very important.
 (Don't loosely measure on this recipe.)